0xTamil/awesome-low-level/README.md

 You may be coming from a **CS, EEE, IT, or another technical background**.
 In that case, you don't need to start learning **programming from zero**.
 However, you may still be unfamiliar with how **computers work at a lower level**.

-Also, keep in mind that **programming fundamentals are not the same thing as knowing C itself**.
+Also, keep in mind that **programming fundamentals are not the same as knowing C itself**.
 You may have learned variables, loops, functions, conditions, and basic data structures in school or through another language, but still need to learn the **C specific concepts** that are important for low-level programming.

-For example, if you already understand programming fundamentals, code like this should be familiar:
+For example, if you already understand **programming fundamentals**, code like this should be familiar:

 ```c
 int age = 20;